tobiaskortus/covid19-search/processing/README.md

 - Removal of symbols and single characters `SymbolRemover`, `NonAlphanumericRemover`
 - Stemming `Stemmer`

-After that a list of stopwords that exist in the given text is returned.
-In order to improve the performance of the following creation of the inverted index, duplicate word stems are grouped using the `collections.Counter` datatype which can be used for counting hashable objects.
+After that a list of word stems that exist in the given text is returned.
+In order to improve the performance of the creation of the inverted index, duplicate word stems are grouped using the `collections.Counter` datatype which can be used for counting hashable objects.

 ### Reference Processing

->NOTE: Due to the currently inefficient state of the corresponding data model this task is only presented in this documentation (for additional information on the current mechanisms please refer to `literature.py` and `metadata-property-graph-neo4j.ipynb`).
+>NOTE: Due to the currently inefficient state of the corresponding data model this task not described in this documentation (for additional information on the current mechanisms please refer to `metadata-property-graph-neo4j.ipynb` and `literature.py`).

 ## Inverted Index and Document Index Construction

-The ad-hoc search which is the most important component of every modern search engine and allows the user to search for a specific topic using a search term.
-In order to enable a fast full text search which is required for such a information retrieval system an inverted index as well as a document index is created.
-The creation of the inverted index and document index which is the main component of the ad-hoc information retrieval system  is performed in the `document-index-construction-mongodb.ipynb` notebook using additional utility functions from `literature.py`, `preprocessing.py`, `grid.py` and `metadata.py`.
+In order to enable a fast full text search which is required for such a information retrieval system an inverted index as well as a document index are created.
+The creation of those data models is performed in the `document-index-construction-mongodb.ipynb` notebook using additional utility functions from `literature.py`, `preprocessing.py`, `grid.py` and `metadata.py`.

 ### Inverted Index and Document Index - Data Models

 For the information retrieval task the establishment of a suitable data model is a crutial criteria in order to provide a memory and performance efficient solution which can be scaled in the required domain.
-In this task the requirements for this data model is not to the extend as it would be for a normal search engine due to the relatively small size of the dataset.
+In this task the requirements for the data model are not to the extend as it would be for a normal search engine due to the relatively small size of the dataset.
 Hence the focus of the data model is mainly focused on the simplicity rather than the implementation of advanced techniques such as inverted index compression or similar methods.

-As a basis for the following data model the structure shown in the pulication of Trucia et. al. is used as a starting point.
-In the following part the adaptions made to the data model should now be described.
+As a basis for the following data model the structure proposed in the pulication by Trucia et. al. is used as a starting point.

 For each document in the CORD-19 dataset a unique id is assigned which is then used in both mentioned data models in order to identify the corresponding document.
-In the document index the document index is further extended by the most important document information, namely the document title, the document abstract, as well as a list of associated authors and the institution they are attending, which is shown in the search engine user interface as a description for each document given a search result.
+In the document index the document id is further extended by the most important document information, namely the document title, the document abstract, as well as a list of associated authors and the institution they are attending.

 ```json
 {